Tube based Balancing Amplifier

 follower.
 Figure 1 shows the schematic.
 The lower triode is the cathode follower.
 The ohmic resistance of the two

-serve as the cathode resistor to set the triode‘s operation point to 9mA (anode voltage of the lower tube being
+resistor to set the triode‘s operation point to 9mA (anode voltage of the lower tube being around 120V, fig. 2).
+The

-around 120V, fig. 2).
-Basically the ECC88 is designed for cascode operation with one specified triode placed on top of
+ECC88 is designed for cascode operation with one specified triode placed on top of the other triode.
+The maximum

-the other triode.
-The maximum voltage allowed between the heater and the upper cathode is 150V.
-So there is no
+voltage allowed between the heater and the upper cathode is 150V.
+So there is no need to elevate the heater

-need to elevate the heater potential.
-In this circuit the upper ECC88 triode is bootstrapping the lower triode to keep
+potential.
+The upper ECC88 triode is bootstrapping the lower triode to keep its cathode to anode voltage constant

-the cathode to anode voltage constant independent from the audio signal at the cathode.
+independent from the audio signal at the cathode.
 This is for several reasons:

 •